Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 ## Q: So many licenses!
 Sounds like a lot of work!

 We expect that the overhead of writing licenses will diminish greatly over time and standard clauses and complete licenses will be established.
 A data depositor will be able to choose from a set of standard license terms (such as a standard “restricted to CIs and participants license” for a given repository, using that as a template to mint their own license for a given data set with its own name and ID.
-The user can choose a standard way of adding pre-authorized licensees (such as email invitations).
+The user can choose a standard way of adding pre-authorised licensees (such as email invitations).
 This ID can then be used by an authorization system.

 <br>

-## Q: So you have centralized authorization into a system that grants licenses doesn't that mean you are locked-in to that system?
+## Q: So you have centralised authorization into a system that grants licenses doesn't that mean you are locked-in to that system?

 No, and Yes

-**No**, there is no lock-in regarding the list of Licenses and pre-authorized users; licenses and access control lists can be exported via an {{< glossary_link display="API" id="api" >}} so it is possible to import them into another system or save them for audit purposes.
+**No**, there is no lock-in regarding the list of Licenses and pre-authorised users; licenses and access control lists can be exported via an {{< glossary_link display="API" id="api" >}} so it is possible to import them into another system or save them for audit purposes.

 **Yes**, there is lock-in, in that at this stage the workflow used to give access to users is specific to the system (such as {{< glossary_link display="REMS" id="rems" >}})